 The data clearly showed that the vast majority of murder victims were Bahamian or of Bahamian ethnicity.
-Depicted in Figure 4.5, 298 (85%) murder victims during the study period fell within this category.
-The number of victims of Haitian ethnicity appears to be decreasing.
-After peaking with 12 victims in 2007, the number declined to 7 in 2009.
+Depicted in Figure 4.5, 634 (88%) murder victims during the study period fell within this category.
+The percentage of victims of Haitian nationality/ethnicity appeared to be decreasing.
+During 2005-2009, 12% of murder victims were of Haitian nationality/ethnicity compared to 10% observed during 2010-2015.